auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 of communication.
 Much like a virus is dependent upon other forms of life for reproduction, cryptoacoustics is dependent on physical methods of communication to actually deliver its messages.
-Thus one could say that adversarially encoding plaintext messages into algorithms is literally a mind virus.
+Thus one could say that adversarially encoding plaintext messages into algorithms is literally creating a mind virus.

 Because Alice's mind virus cannot possibly be relevant to one's interests unless one is interested in running Alice's algorithm, and cannot possibly be adversely